Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Auburn and its opponents have gone over the current 50-point total in five of nine games (55.6%) this season.
+- Auburn's games this season have gone over 51 points five of nine times.

-- Mississippi State's games have gone over 50 points in six of nine chances this season.
+- So far this season, 66.7% of Mississippi State's games (6/9) have had more combined points than Saturday's total of 51.

-- The two teams combine to score 59.3 points per game, 9.3 more than the over/under in this contest.
+- The two teams combine to score 59.3 points per game, 8.3 more than the total in this contest.

-- The average total in Tigers games this season is 55.2, 5.2 points above Saturday's over/under of 50.
+- The average total in Tigers games this season is 55.2, 4.2 points more than Saturday's total of 51.

-- The 53.9 PPG average total in Bulldogs games this season is 3.9 points more than this game's over/under.
+- The 51-point total for this game is 2.9 points below the 53.9 points per game average total in Bulldogs games this season.

 Auburn Stats and Trends

-- Auburn's games this year have hit the over on four of nine set point totals (44.4%).

-- The Tigers rack up 31.3 points per game, six more than the Bulldogs allow per contest (25.3).
+- The Tigers have been favored by 5 points or more three times this season and have covered the spread in two of them.

-- When Auburn scores more than 25.3 points, it is 4-1 against the spread and 5-0 overall.
+- Auburn is 4-1 against the spread and 5-0 overall in games when it scores more than 25.3 points.

-- Auburn is 5-2 against the spread and 6-1 overall when the team piles up more than 321.9 yards.
+- Auburn is 5-2 against the spread and 6-1 overall when the team amasses more than 321.9 yards.

-- This year, the Tigers have nine turnovers, three fewer than the Bulldogs have takeaways (12).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.